JVital2013/pihole-router/README.md

   -  Enables both Router Advertisements for SLAAC, and DHCPv6 configuration.
 Announces self as IPv6 router

   This setting really closely mirrors the one that gets set when you check off "Enable IPv6 support (SLAAC + RA)" in the Pi-Hole web interface.
-The difference is, this custom one also states in the Router Advertisement that it is the Router.
-By the way, definitely don't check off that box in the Pi-Hole Web Interface.
-It conflicts with this config
+The difference is, this custom one also states in the Router Advertisement that it is the Router. **By the way, definitely don't check off that box in the Pi-Hole Web Interface.
+It conflicts with this config.**

 **4.**  Edit /etc/iptables/rules.v6 [to match the file here](https://github.com/JVital2013/pihole-router/blob/main/examples/ipv6/rules.v6).
 Again, there's a lot going on in this file, and it looks different from the IPv4 rules.